Flight Deck (California's Great America): History

 Paramount Communications Inc. announced its intentions to purchase Kings Entertainment Company for $400 million on July 31, 1992.
 The planned acquisition would see the transfer of four theme parks owned or operated by the Kings Entertainment Company under the Paramount brand, which included Great America.
 Paramount was one of several entertainment companies that would acquire or purchase stakes in amusement parks to expand live entertainment opportunities and promote films.
 It was expected Paramount would develop rides based on films and franchises such as Top Gun, Star Trek, or The Addams Family.

 Great America became Paramount's Great America under the newly formed Paramount Parks, which planned to expand thematic elements in their park, including the addition of a Top Gun attraction to open in March 1993.
 The Top Gun attraction would be a steel inverted roller coaster, have a length of 2260 ft, and feature an elaborate themed queue.
 Construction on the station was underway in January 1993.
 Top Gun later opened with the park on March 20, the first operating season under Paramount and the 18th for Great America.
 Top Gun was one of several movie-inspired attractions to open during the 1993 season, which included Batman: The Ride at Six Flags Great Adventure, Jaws at Universal Studios Florida, and Back to the Future: The Ride at Universal Studios Hollywood.
 After Paramount sold off Great America to Cedar Fair in 2006, the Top Gun theming was removed and the name changed to Flight Deck.

+Before Super Bowl LVIII, California's Great America, located in Santa Clara and sharing a parking lot with Levi’s Stadium, home of the San Francisco 49ers, made a bet with Cedar Fair sister park Worlds of Fun, based in Kansas City, Missouri, the home city of the Kansas City Chiefs, that one of the rides in the losing team's theme park had to be renamed in honor of the winning team for opening weekend.
+The Chiefs' win over the 49ers meant that Flight Deck was renamed to "Soaring Chiefs" for the 2024 opening weekend, complete with a new logo that bears a resemblance to the Chiefs logo.

 Ride experience

-The train departs making small right turn out of the station, ascending the 100 ft chain lift hill.
+The train departs making a small right turn out of the station, ascending the 100 ft chain lift hill.
 The drop at the top of the hill begins with a sharp left turn.
 After the initial drop of 91 ft, the train reaches its maximum speed of 50 mph.
 The train enters a vertical loop, then performs a right-banked 270-degree turn before dipping down and up into a zero-gravity roll.
 Following the inversion, the train makes a short dive and then banks left into a flat right turn.
 The train then maneuvers into a shallow drop, immediately followed by a corkscrew.
 Exiting the corkscrew, the train enters a left-banked 270-degree turn over a pond before turning right into the brake run and station.
 One roller coaster cycle takes around two minutes and twenty-six seconds to complete.